 The Department of Economics admits a small number of students into the PhD program each year, allowing us to offer a very high standard of individual attention.

 Students specializing in development economics also have the option to visit Yale University for a period of 9 to 12 months, where they will be part of Professor Mobarak’s working group of PhD students.

 Our doctoral program is designed to prepare PhD students for successful careers in academia, industry, or government.
 Students complete six coursework units in their first year of study.
 These units are:

-- MAE901 Advanced Econometrics
+- MAE900 Applied Econometrics

-- MA903 Advanced Economic Theory
+- MAE903 Advanced Economic Theory

 - MAE905 Macroeconomic Theory and Policy

-- MAE908 Microeconomic Theory II
+- MAE908 Game Theory and its Applications

 At the end of their first year of study, students will defend their thesis proposal in a process called confirmation of candidature.
 Confirmed students then spend the remainder of their candidature completing their doctoral research.